 I love fresh cream cakes and pastries.
 Whether they are individual chocolate drizzled choux buns such as Hot Chocolate Fudge Sauce Covered Profiteroles, or a large cream filled sponge cake like my Strawberries and Cream Cake.
 While the whipped cream gives a delicious lightness to the cake, it is also not as sweet as other frostings.
 Here in this Chocolate Honeycomb Sponge Cake it provides the perfect contrast to the velvet chocolate sponge.

 Since having a bag of Art of Mallow’s new Honeycomb product, I wanted to create something that would really show off it’s beautiful colour and toffee flavour.
 Having some Lindt chocolate eggs leftover from Easter seemed perfect.
 Because when they’re not available the shiny wrapped truffle balls are!
-Using dark chocolate as the contrasting drizzle keeps the balance of flavours perfect.
+Also, using dark chocolate as the contrasting drizzle keeps the balance of flavours perfect.

 Simply put, this cake is incredible.
 Especially for those who prefer their cakes a little less sweet.
 Even with the addition of honeycomb the overall flavour is balanced.
 A cake that should suit everyone!

 Recipe: Chocolate Honeycomb Sponge Cake serves 10-12

 1/4 tsp Sea Salt – I use Maldon

 1 tsp Vanilla Bean Paste (vanilla extract can be substituted) – I use Nielsen-Massey

 125g/4oz Plain White Flour

 1 tsp Vanilla Bean Paste

 Honeycomb – I used a bag from Art of Mallow alternatively use a couple of Crunchie bars